 - CBE for services to Civil Society in the Birthday Honours list, 2014

-Chief Executive Officer, Charity Commission
+Chief Executive Officer and board member, Charity Commission

 The Chief Executive Officer (CEO), Charity Commission is responsible for its day-to-day management.
 This includes leading the commission’s senior management team.